2241758sh/importantperson/README.md

 # importantperson
-this will open the camera and shoe the user
+This will open the camera and show the user